15. The Rise of New Deal Liberalism

 "People getting their fundamental interests wrong is what American political life is all about."
 A&M, 404

 Stared items (*) are the to help you answer big questions but won't be an ID term on the test.
-Discipline of verification
+Items in [brackets] may not have appeared in the readings but they came up in class.

 Jeffersonian agrarianism